electrode-io/electrode-native/docs/platform-parts/cli.md

 The Electrode Native CLI is the Electrode Native platform command line client.
 The Electrode Native CLI is written in JavaScript (ES6) and runs in Node.js 4.5.0 and later.

-Use the Electrode Native CLI to access platform functions.
-However, if you are working only on the mobile application side, you may not need to use the Electrode Native CLI.
+Use the Electrode Native CLI to access platform functionality.
+However, if you are working only on the mobile application side, you may not need to use the Electrode Native CLI at all.

-The Electrode Native CLI has two clients: a global client and a local client.
+The Electrode Native CLI is actually composed of two clients: a `global client` and a `local client`.

 ### Electrode Native global CLI client